Baruch Human Research Protection Program (HRPP) Office

 - Justice - which requires that selection of subjects be fair and equitable and that particular care be taken when working with populations (i.e. children, decision impaired) whose status puts them in a vulnerable position.

-While in the preliminary planning stages of research, investigators are encouraged to contact the Baruch College HRPP Office since all research utilizing Baruch College students and employees will be reviewed by Baruch UI IRB members and the Baruch College HRPP Office.
+While in the preliminary planning stages of research, investigators are encouraged to contact the Baruch College HRPP Office since all human subjects research utilizing Baruch College students and employees will be reviewed by CUNY UI IRB members and the Baruch College HRPP Office.

 To contact the Baruch College HRPP Office please call 646-312-2217 or e-mail the Coordinator at firstname.lastname@example.org.